-This Satanism FAQ is here to answer some of the most common questions asked in Satanism.
+This Satanism FAQ was written for you to answer some of the most common questions asked about Satanism.

-These are the kinds of Satanism questions that are often asked on forums and groups.
+These are the kinds of Satanism questions that are often asked on forums and groups by new or curious Satanists.
 A Satanism FAQ is necessary to answer these basic questions that the public wants to know.

 This Satanism FAQ is based on my research and experience of being a Satanist for over 25 years.